rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 \end{align}
 $$

+where $\eta$ is the learning rate.
 The Python implementation of the three steps is simpler than their mathematical appearence.
 The code snippet below shows the essence of the implementation.
 The complete code can be found in our [Github](https://github.com/rohan-kekatpure/blog/blob/master/gaussian_approximation/gaussian.py).

 ```python